Exaptation: Jury-rigged design

 Darwin explained how the traits of living organisms are well-designed for their environment, but he also recognized that many traits are imperfectly designed.
 They appear to have been made from available material, that is, jury-rigged.
 Understanding exaptations may suggest hypotheses regarding subtleties in the adaptation.
 For instance, that feathers evolved initially for thermal regulation may help to explain some of their features unrelated to flight.
 However, this is readily explained by the fact that they serve a dual purpose.

 Some of the chemical pathways for physical pain and pain from social exclusion overlap.
 The physical pain system may have been co-opted to motivate social animals to respond to threats to their inclusion in the group.

 Evolution of technology

 Exaptation has received increasing attention in innovation and management studies inspired by evolutionary dynamics, where it has been proposed as a mechanism that drives the serendipitous expansion of technologies and products in new domains.

+In the cognitive science of religion

+In the cognitive science of religion, exaptation is used to explain religious behavior and belief.
+As such, religion is seen as the byproduct of mental evolution.